-Assessment Task Syllabus Outcomes Timing Weighting Half Yearly 1 Bookwork and writing Term 1 Week 6 10% 2 Event Management Task (Theory Component) PASS5.5 PASS5.8 PASS5.10 Term 1 Week 8 10% 3 Event Management Task: (Practical Component) PASS5.7 PASS5.9 Term 1 Week 8 10% Yearly 4 Bookwork and writing Term 3 Week 6 10% 5 Nutrition and Physical Activity Task PASS5.1 PASS.2 Term 3 Week 10 20% 6 Yearly Examination PASS5.3 PASS.4 PASS5.6 Term 4 Week 2 40% TOTAL
+Assessment Task Syllabus Outcomes Timing Weighting Half Yearly 1 Event Management Task Theory Component PASS5.5 PASS5.8 Term 1 Week 8 10% 2 Event Management Task Practical Component PASS5.7 PASS5.9 Term 1 Week 8-10 20% Yearly 3 Topic Test: Technology, Participation and performance PASS5.6 PASS5.10 Term 2 Week 10 40% 4 Nutrition Task PASS5.1 Term 3 Week 10 30% TOTAL 100%

-Class work is an important part of everyday teaching and it involves both formal and informal (assessment for learning) types of assessment by the teacher, to measure the student's level of achievement.
+Classwork is an important part of everyday teaching and it involves both formal and informal (assessment for learning) types of assessment by the teacher, to measure the student's level of achievement.
 This is a good opportunity to test for content.
 Physical Activity and Sports Studies represents a broad view of physical activity and the many possible contexts in which individuals can build activity into their lifestyle.
-It incorporates a wide range of lifelong physical activities, including recreational, leisure and adventure pursuits, competitive and non-competitive games, individual and group physical fitness activities, and the use of physical activity for therapy and remediation.
+It incorporates a wide range of lifelong physical activities, including recreational, leisure and adventure pursuits, competitive and noncompetitive games, individual and group physical fitness activities, and the use of physical activity for therapy and remediation.
 This course promotes the concept of learning through movement.
 Many aspects of the course can be explored through participation in selected movement applications in which students experience, examine, analyse and apply new understanding.
 Students are encouraged to specialise and study areas in depth, to work towards a particular performance goal, pursue a formal qualification or examine an issue of interest related to the physical, emotional, social, cultural or scientific dimensions of physical activity and sport.